-How to Make Any Bluetooth Speaker Work Like a Smart Speaker
+Turn Any Bluetooth Speaker Into a Smart Speaker for $30

-You can pair an Amazon Echo Dot or a Google Nest Mini with a great-sounding speaker you already own for under $50
+You can pair a very cheap Amazon Echo Dot or Google Nest Mini smart speaker with a great-sounding wireless model you already own

 Which Speakers to Pair?

 If you already own a smart speaker and a wireless speaker with good sound, there’s no need to go shopping.
-Older Amazon and Google smart speakers work just fine for this, and even an older, high-quality wireless speaker with Bluetooth capability make a fine pairing partner.
+Older Amazon and Google smart speakers work just fine for this, and even an older, high-quality wireless speaker with Bluetooth capability makes a fine pairing partner.

-If you have a wireless speaker you like but wish it were smarter, buying an Echo Dot or Google Nest Mini is a no-brainer.
+If you already have a wireless speaker you really like but wish it were smarter and more versatile, buying an Echo Dot or Google Nest Mini is a no-brainer.
 They’re small and cheap, and they will control a Bluetooth speaker just as well as the more expensive smart models from Amazon and Google because the actual processing of your voice commands is done in the company’s cloud servers, not in the device itself.
 Just adding voice control to your music—“Alexa, play ‘Billy, Don’t Be a Hero’”—makes this a worthwhile upgrade.

-If you’re looking for the very best sound quality from a wireless speaker, check our wireless speaker ratings.
-The top-ranked models, like the Edifier S1000MKII or the Sonos Five, sound even better than the best-sounding smart speaker in our ratings, the Sonos One, and pair easily with a small smart speaker.
+If you’re looking for the very best sound quality from a speaker, check out our wireless speaker ratings.
+The top-ranked models, like the Edifier S1000MKII or the Sonos Five, sound even better than the best-sounding smart speaker in our ratings, the Sonos One, and pair easily with a low-cost smart speaker.

 Pair Your Amazon Echo Dot

-- Turn on pairing mode on your Bluetooth speaker.
-If you don’t know how to do this, refer to the user guide for your Bluetooth speaker—but pressing the pairing button for a few seconds works for many models.
+- Turn on the pairing mode on your Bluetooth speaker.
+If you don’t know how to do this, refer to the user guide for your Bluetooth speaker.
+But pressing the pairing button for a few seconds works for many models.

 - Open the Alexa app on your smartphone.